wildminder/ComfyUI-VibeVoice/README.md

 *   **Automatic Model Management:** Models are downloaded automatically from Hugging Face and managed efficiently by ComfyUI to save VRAM.
 *   **Fine-Grained Control:** Adjust parameters like CFG scale, temperature, and sampling methods to tune the performance and style of the generated speech.
 *   **4-Bit Quantization:** Run the large language model component in 4-bit mode to significantly reduce VRAM usage and improve speed on memory-constrained GPUs, especially for the 7B model.
+*   **Transformers 4.56+ Compatibility:** Fully backwards compatible with both older and newer versions of the Transformers library.
+*   **Force Offload Option:** Toggle to force model offloading from VRAM after generation to save memory between runs - now with improved ComfyUI compatibility.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>